joonarafael/unsecure-software/docs/installation_manual.md

 docker build -f Dockerfile.dev -t unsecureapp .
 ```

+at the _project root_.
+With 'project root' I mean the root of this Git repository.
+At the project root, you will find files as `Dockerfile.dev` and `package.json`.

 After a successful creation of the Docker image, launch it with

 ```
 docker run --name application-container -it -p 3000:3000 -e DATABASE_URL="postgresql://postgres:mysecretpassword@postgres-container:5432/postgres?schema=SCHEMA" --network=unsecurenetwork unsecureapp
 ```

+If port 3000 is unavailable (e.g. already in use), change the port argument from `3000:3000` to just `3000`.
+This way it will be automatically reset to a free port on your machine.

-If you had to change the port number for your Postgres database instance, please adjust the default port number within the command argument above.
-Default is 5432.
+**If you had to change the port number for your Postgres database instance**, please adjust the default port number within the command argument for the environment above.
+Default is `5432`.

-Now open the web browser of your choice and navigate to [localhost:3000](http://localhost:3000 "Your localhost:3000").
+Now open the web browser of your choice and navigate to [localhost:3000](http://localhost:3000 "Your localhost:3000"), or whatever the correct port is for your `application-container` Docker container.